Indicia-Team/indicia-docs/contributing/documentation-tutorial.rst

   cd indicia-docs

 The repo on your
 computer is already linked to your GitHub fork.
-Your fork is a known as a **remote** of the local repo on your computer.
+Your fork is known as a **remote** of the local repo on your computer.
 To pull from the original repo you must also add that as a remote of your local repo.
 The following git command will do that::